-- A. Executive summary of process and results of commissioning program including observations, conclusions and any outstanding items. - B. History of any system deficiencies and how resolved - 1.
+- A. Executive summary of process and results of commissioning including observations, conclusions, and any outstanding items. - B. History of any system deficiencies and how resolved - 1.
 Include outstanding deficiencies and plans for resolution - 2.
-Include plans for seasonal testing scheduled for a later date - C. System performance test results and evaluations - D. Summary of training process completed and scheduled - E. Attach commissioning process documents - 1.
+Include plans for seasonal testing scheduled for a later date - C. System performance test results and evaluations - D. Summary of training completed and scheduled - E. Attach commissioning process documents - 1.
 Commissioning Plan - 2.
 OPR - 3.
 BOD - 4.
 Executed installation checklists - 5.
-Executed Functional Performance Test (FPT) compliance documents - 6.
+Executed functional performance test compliance documents - 6.
 Recommendations for end-of-warranty review activities

-At their discretion, the building official confirms demonstrated compliance during Field Inspection by a receipt of a copy of the Commissioning Report.
+The building official can confirm compliance during field inspection by receipt of a copy of the commissioning report.